shaloo/docs.arcana/docs/ca/ca-wagmi-usage-guide.md

 #### useBalances
 <hr>

-Get the unified balances across all supported chains associated with the EoA for every supported token type.
+Get the unified balances across all supported chains associated with the EOA for every supported token type.

 ##### Usage